McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/tab.en.md

 title = "Tab"
 +++

-You can use a `tab` shortcode to display a single tab.
+You can use a `tab` shortcode to display a single tab with a title.

-This is especially useful if you want to flag your code example with an explicit language.

-If you want multiple tabs grouped together you can wrap your tabs into the [`tabs` shortcode](shortcodes/tabs).

 {{% tab title="c" %}}